akka/akka/akka-docs-new/src/main/paradox/guide/introduction.md

 proved to be effective.

 The actor model provides an abstraction that allows you to think about your code in terms of communication, not unlike people in a large organization.
-The basic characteristic of actors that they model the world as stateful entities communicating with each other by explicit message passing.
+The basic characteristic of actors is that they model the world as stateful entities communicating with each other by explicit message passing.

 As computational entities, actors have these characteristics: